telefonicaid/iotp-talend-connectors/doc/ngsi/orion/user_and_programmer_guide/creating_orion_connection.md

 * Log4j log file.
 * Log4j level.
-* Http-like Orion service endopoint, typically running on TCP/1026 port.
+* Http-like Orion service endpoint, typically running on TCP/1026 port.
 * Http-like Keystone authentication endpoint.
 * Username to be authenticated in the FIWARE service.
 * Password for the above username.